dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result-manager.md

 # IntermediateResultManager

+> You are reading a history page of `DynamsoftCore`.
+Start from v3.2.10, the `IntermediateResultManager` class is moved to the `DynamsoftCaptureVisionRouter` module.
+View the [`DynamsoftCaptureVisionRouter.IntermediateResultManager`]({{ site.dcv_android_api }}capture-vision-router/auxiliary-classes/intermediate-result-manager.html) for the latest version.

 The `IntermediateResultManager` class is responsible for handling intermediate results obtained during the process of an image.
 It offers methods to both register and deregister receivers of these intermediate results, as well as to retrieve the original image data.

 ## Definition